waggle-sensor/summer2021/Lee/nodered_examples/Node-RED_beginner.md

 #### Form and Text nodes

 - Restcountries API are used to get countries dataset from https://restcountries.eu/rest/v2.
 It includes the countries name, their languages, population, and capital and so on.
-But my goal this testing was that when I enter the capital, then country name pops up, which is filtered data by using its API service.
+But the goal this experiment is that when a user enters the capital, country name pops up, which is filtered data by using its API service.
 In the http request node, when the url is attched, debug(msg.payload) and country (format) will show the output.
+It is not a case sensitive.

 ![image](https://user-images.githubusercontent.com/56851781/128057498-c7a8784f-e21b-4386-8960-654c8ab9d9f9.png)